-All of our investments as of March 31, 2024 and December 31, 2023 are categorized at level 3, and therefore, 100% of our portfolio requires significant estimates.
+All of our investments as of June 30, 2024 and December 31, 2023 are categorized at Level 3, and therefore, 100% of our portfolio requires significant estimates.
 Our investments may not have readily available market quotations (as such term is defined in Rule 2a-5 under the 1940 Act), and those investments which do not have readily available market quotations are valued at fair value as determined in good faith in accordance with our valuation policy.
 There is no single standard for determining fair value in good faith.
 As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 Significant unobservable inputs create uncertainty in the measurement of fair value as of the reporting date.
-The significant unobservable inputs used in the fair value measurement of the Company's investments may vary and may include the debt investments' yield and volatility fluctuations.
-Significant increases (decreases) in discount rate in isolation would result in a significantly lower (higher) fair value assessment.
+The significant unobservable inputs used in the fair value measurement of the Company's debt investments may vary and may include yield and volatility fluctuations.
+Significant increases (decreases) in discount rate in isolation would result in a significantly lower (higher) fair value measurement of the fair value measurement of the Company's debt investments may vary and may include EBITDA multiples, revenue multiples and asset multiples.
+Significant increases (decreases) in EBITDA, revenue and asset multiple inputs in isolation would result in a significantly higher (lower) fair value assessment.